DataCurationNetwork/data-primers/Shapefiles Primer/primer_template.md

 **Example Table of Contents \[Optional Components\]**

-1. Description of format
+1. Description of format (kb)

-2. Examples
+2. Examples (lh)

-3. Sample data set citations
+3. Sample data set citations (lh)

-4. Key questions to ask yourself
+4. Key questions to ask yourself (lh)

-5. Key clarifications to get from researcher
+5. Key clarifications to get from researcher (lh)

-6. Applicable metadata standard, core elements and readme requirements
+6. Applicable metadata standard, core elements and readme requirements (kb)

-7. Resources for reviewing data
+7. Resources for reviewing data (ww)

-8. Software for viewing or analyzing data
+8. Software for viewing or analyzing data (kb)

-9. Preservation actions
+9. Preservation actions (ww)

-10. What to look for to make sure this file meets FAIR principles
+10. What to look for to make sure this file meets FAIR principles (ww)

-11. Ways in which fields may use this format
+11. Ways in which fields may use this format (ww)

-12. Unresolved Issues/Further Questions \[for example: tracking provenance of data creation, level of detail in dataset\]
+12. Unresolved Issues/Further Questions \[for example: tracking provenance of data creation, level of detail in dataset\] (ww)

-13. Documentation of curation process: What do capture from curation process
+13. Documentation of curation process: What do capture from curation process (ww)

 14. Appendix A - filetype CURATED checklist